 In terms of wandering behaviour, the ACFI appraisal considers repeated attempts to enter areas where his/her presence is 'unwelcome' or 'inappropriate', and interfering with or disturbing other people or their belongings while wandering (DoHA 2009a).
 About one-quarter (27%) of residents with dementia displayed the most severe frequency of wandering behaviour (that is, wandering occurring twice a day or more, at least 6 days a week) compared with 8% of residents without dementia.
-Note that wandering behaviour will be affected by mobility and, as shown in Figure 3.8, just over half (53%) of residents with dementia of need.
+Note that wandering behaviour will be affected by mobility and, as shown in Figure 3.8, just over half (53%) of residents with dementia and 45% of those without dementia were assessed as having the highest possible rating of need.